 - Always wear a seat belt when operating a forklift-accidents do happen. - When you are operating a forklift on inclines, ensure that the load is on the uphill side of the incline.
-When driving with a load, make sure you drive forward when going up the incline and backward when going down the incline. - When driving the forklift without a load, make sure the forks are kept four to six inches off the ground roar to optimion of our time ground.
+When driving with a load, make sure you drive forward when going up the incline and backward when going down the incline.

-- Make sure no one walks underneath a raised load. - Never go around a blind corner before checking first and use the horn when necessary. - When carrying a high load that blocks your vision, drive the forklift in reverse and turn your head around so you can see. - When operating around other forklifts, try to keep your distance from each other (about 3 forklift lengths). - Never drive up behind someone unaware you are there. - When you park a forklift or leave it unattended, make sure the forks are flat on the ground, the controls set to neutral, and the parking brake is on.
+- When driving the forklift without a load, make sure the forks are kept four to six inches off the ground. - Make sure no one walks underneath a raised load. - Never go around a blind corner before checking first and use the horn when necessary. - When carrying a high load that blocks your vision, drive the forklift in reverse and turn your head around so you can see. - When operating around other forklifts, try to keep your distance from each other (about 3 forklift lengths). - Never drive up behind someone unaware you are there. - When you park a forklift or leave it unattended, make sure the forks are flat on the ground, the controls set to neutral, and the parking brake is on. - Make sure you have complete forklift training befoure using. - Make eye contact with people around you.